yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ## Intro

-[Monero] is a privacy-centric cryptocurrency protecting identity of participants and amounts being transacted.
+[Monero] is a privacy-centric cryptocurrency protecting the identity of participants and amounts being transacted.
 Monero support has been added to [Ledger], cryptocurrency hardware wallet, in [November 2018][monero-ledger-support].

 <video controls="" width="660" height="465" autoplay="" muted="" loop="">